Advice levels

 The local currency is the Egyptian Pound (EGP).

-When travelling to or from Egypt, you can take up to EGP 5000 in cash with you.
+You can take up to EGP 5000 in cash when travelling to or from Egypt.

-If you're visiting as a tourist, you may need to pay for your accommodation in $US or euros.
-Most well established hotels and resorts accept card payment.
+If you're visiting as a tourist, you may need to pay $US or euros for your accommodation.
+Most well-established hotels and resorts accept card payments.
 ATMs are available in most established areas.

 More information: